 Okay folks, it’s about to get serious up in here.
 With the arrival of spring and chicken-keeping fever striking many, I feel the need to offer up a small dose of reality to prospective chicken keepers.
+There are a few downsides to raising chickens.

 Please don’t get me wrong, I love to encourage people to get chickens.
 I’ll always be a big supporter and pusher of bringing chickens into your life.
 But, with that said, I think everyone who’s considering getting chickens needs to go into it with all the facts.
 There are a lot of reasons that chickens might not be the right animal for you.
 We’ve picked out the top seven to share with you today.